 A person is in violation of this Code if he or she intentionally aids or abets another in the commission of any offense mentioned in this Code.
 Abuse of the Student Code, including but not limited to:

 Acts of Academic Dishonesty are subject to appropriate discipline through the student’s high school, with the exception of those students taking Dual Credit courses on-campus or online.
 Title IX, which prohibits discrimination on the basis of sex in education programs or activities operated by recipients of federal financial assistance (including sexual harassment and sexual violence), applies to all LCSC students and Dual Credit students, wherever they are taking classes.
 In Title IX-related cases, college officials will coordinate investigative and adjudication processes with high school officials.
-Other provisions of the LCSC Student Code of Conduct apply to Tech Prep and Dual Credit Students but disciplinary action may be coordinated with the student’s high school.
+Other provisions of the LCSC Student Code of Conduct apply to Dual Credit Students but disciplinary action may be coordinated with the student’s high school.

 Confidential Report Line: 855-840-0070